 Government revenue grants include funding body recurrent grants and other grants and are accounted for under the accrual model as permitted by FRS 102.
 Funding body recurrent grants are measured in line with best estimates for the period of what is receivable and depend on the particular income stream involved.
 Any under or over achievement for the Adult Skills Budget is adjusted for and reflected in the level of recurrent grant recognised in the income and expenditure account.
 The final grant income is normally determined with the conclusion of the year end reconciliation process with the funding body following the year end, and the results of any funding audits.
-16-18 learner-responsive funding is not normally subject to reconciliation and is therefore not subject to contract adjustments.
+For 2021-22 the ESFA have confirmed that the tolerance level will remain at 97% for clawback of AEB, and the over -delivery threshold will be increased to 110%.
+16-18 learner-responsive funding is not normally subject to reconciliation and is therefore not subject to contract adjustments and is recognised when receivable.